ESL Endorsement and Bilingual Teacher Endorsement

 ALTERNATIVE CERTIFICATION FOR BILINGUAL TEACHERS

-Bilingual teachers may work in a bilingual classroom while participating in the alternative certification program in elementary, special or secondary education.
+Bilingual teachers may work in a bilingual classroom while participating in the alternative licensure program in elementary or early childhood education.
 At the end of the program, successful candidates will earn their teaching license as well as their Bilingual Endorsement.
 This is possible because Illinois law provides an option for teachers who can demonstrate language proficiency to work provisionally as bilingual teachers while they complete the coursework to earn a bilingual endorsement.

 The bilingual teacher education program is especially beneficial to teachers who are working on a Type 29 (Traditional Bilingual) license.
-It allows them to earn their elementary, secondary or special education license and their Bilingual Endorsement while continuing to teach.
+It allows them to earn their teaching license and their Bilingual Endorsement while continuing to teach.

-You can complete the bilingual teacher education program while teaching in a bilingual classroom if you have never worked on a Type 29 license or have at least one year of eligibility left on your Type 29 license.
+You can complete the bilingual teacher education program while teaching in a bilingual classroom if you have never worked on a Type 29 license or have at least two years of eligibility left on your Type 29/Transitional Bilingual endorsement.

 Like other students in the Alternative Certification Program, you will be able work as a full-time paid teacher during the program.